MicrosoftDocs/azure-devops-docs/docs/marketplace/faq-extensions.md

 <a name="cant-use-linked-azure-subscription"></a>
 #### Q:	What if I already set up billing with a subscription that I can't use?

-A:	If your Team Services account is linked to an Azure subscription that wasn't created from an Enterprise Agreement or with a credit card on file, you'll get this message: "Your account is linked to an Azure subscription that doesn't have a credit card on file.
+A:	If your VSTS account is linked to an Azure subscription that wasn't created from an Enterprise Agreement or with a credit card on file, you'll get this message: "Your account is linked to an Azure subscription that doesn't have a credit card on file.
 Learn how to change your subscription."

-Follow these steps to create a new Azure subscription with a credit card, then change the Azure subscription that's linked to your Team Services account.
+Follow these steps to create a new Azure subscription with a credit card, then change the Azure subscription that's linked to your VSTS account.

 **Set up billing with a new Azure subscription**
 0. Use a credit card to create a new [Pay-As-You-Go Azure subscription](https://azure.microsoft.com/en-us/offers/ms-azr-0003p/).
-0. Follow these steps to [change your Azure subscription](/vsts/billing/set-up-billing-for-your-account-vs#change-azure-subscription) for your Team Services account.
+0. Follow these steps to [change your Azure subscription](/vsts/billing/set-up-billing-for-your-account-vs#change-azure-subscription) for your VSTS account.

 [!INCLUDE [azure-bill-larger](../_shared/qa-azure-bill-larger.md)]